-The Company's accounts receivable represent amounts due to the Company from product sales (see Note 4) and from its collaboration agreement with MTPC (see Note 5).
+The Company's accounts receivable represent amounts due to the Company from product sales (see Note 3) and from its collaboration agreement with MTPC (see Note 4).
 Reimbursable costs that have not been invoiced as of the balance sheet date are recorded as unbilled accounts receivable.
 Accounts receivable arising from product sales primarily represent amounts due from wholesale distributors as well as certain specialty pharmacy providers, or collectively, Customers.
-The Company deducts trade allowances for prompt payment, among other certain discounts or chargebacks, from its accounts receivable based on its experience that the Company's Customers will earn these discounts and fees.
+The Company deducts trade allowances for prompt payment, among other discounts, from its accounts receivable based on its experience that the Company's Customers will earn these discounts and fees.